 - How does it compare to your city (green dotted line) and ZIP code (blue dotted line)?

-If values across the board show consistent growth, that’s a good sign your market’s heating up!
+If values across the board show consistent growth, that’s a good sign that your market’s heating up!

 Step 2: Survey the Landscape

-For an at-a-glance view of how homes are moving and shaking near you, use Zillow’s map feature to expand your search.
+For a quick view of how homes are moving and shaking near you, use Zillow’s map feature to expand your search.
 Pay attention to these three things: